thegenemyers/FASTK/README.md

 one can view the histogram of k&#8209;mer counts with **Histex** where the &#8209;h specifies the interval of frequencies to be displayed where 1 is assumed if the lower bound is not given.

-If the &#8209;u option is set then the counts of the histogram are of the # of unique k-mers U(f) that occur with the given frequency f in the input data set, otherwise the counts are of the # of k-mer instances I(f) that occur with the given frequency.
+If the &#8209;k option is *not* set then the counts of the histogram are of the # of unique k-mers U(f) that occur with the given frequency f in the input data set, but if it is set then the counts are of the # of k-mer instances I(f) that occur with the given frequency.
 I(f) = f&middot;U(f) except for possibly the lowest and highest frequency of the histogram as these entries include the counts for the frequencies below and above them, respectively.

-If the -G option is set, then Histex outputs a simple ASCII listing suitable for input into GenomeScope, i.e. their so-called .histo files.
+If the -A option is set, then Histex outputs a simple ASCII listing suitable for input to other programs.
+If the -G option is set, then Histex produces a special ASCII histogram where the last entry is specifically adjusted so that **GeneScope.FK** outputs a correct estimate of genome size and % repetitiveness.  (**GenomeScope2.0** requires an unbounded histogram whereas GeneScope.FK typically only requires the first 1000 or so frequencies.)

 <a name="tabex"></a>
 ```